frazsundal/operations-task/README.md

 http://localhost:3000/rates?date_from=2021-01-20&date_to=2021-01-31&orig_code=CNGGZ&dest_code=EETLL

 **STOP**

 To stop the service, we need to run following command docker-compose down

-##Solution 2
+**Solution 2**

-I have created a Solution2-README.md file to describe about the pipleline case study
+I have created a https://github.com/frazsundal/operations-task/blob/master/Solution2-README.md file to describe about the pipleline case study

-##PROBLEM
+**PROBLEM**

 The task is two-fold: